betterscientificsoftware/bssw.io/Site/ContentStyleGuide.md

 Following are the guidelines below for naming resources/contents and their files.

-## Creating "Content Name" in Github repo
+## Naming your content in Github repo
 This section talks about how to name the ".md" file that is put in Github for ANY type of content/resource.
 Most points have been taken from the original [Styleguide.md](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/StyleGuide.md) file, present in the main betterscientificsoftware.github.io repo.

 For naming a content, please follow the below rules.